 If cutaneous reflex zones and/or connective tissue zones are detected, it is the application of their treatment (see below) that should constitute the end of this step.

-To address the anterior neck, the practitioner must be familiar with this important area and its complex anatomy.
+To address the anterior neck, the practitioner must be familiar with this critical area and its complex anatomy.
 Video shows the anatomical landmarks on the anterior neck for Anterior Scalene Muscle Syndrome/Thoracic Outlet Syndrome: the black dot indicates the mastoid process; the dashed line indicates the posterior edge of the sternomastoid muscle; the solid lines indicate the edges of the anterior scalene muscle; the waved line indicates the upper edge of the clavicle.

 After turning the patient onto his or her back, and before addressing the anterior neck, work on the posterior neck and shoulders for one minute employing effleurage and moderate friction.
 This will afford the patient time to adapt to the new position.